Difficulties redeeming promotion codes

 There are many AI tools that can create or modify content.
 Some content that is made or modified using one of these tools may have an industry-standard signal that identifies the content as being created or modified using AI tools.
 For example, a person might edit an image using a common photo editing tool to share with their followers.

 If a photo editing tool uses AI to change the size or color of an image, then the image may have a signal that shows it was edited using AI.
-These signals are read by Meta’s systems to determine if the content needs a label.
+These signals are read by Meta’s systems to determine if a label is applied to the content.

 When AI-generated content is labeled on Meta products

-People using Meta products are also able, and in some cases required, to label their content with AI info when they share AI-generated content or content that was modified using AI.
+• People using Meta products may also be able, and in some cases required, to label their content with AI info when they share AI-generated content or content that was modified using AI.

-Meta may continue to update the approach around transparency as more is learned about AI-generated content across Meta technologies.
+Meta may continue to update the approach around transparency as more is learned about how people use AI-generated content across Meta technologies.

 Other AI labels you might see